-CIS:138 Introduction to PC
+CIS:138 Introduction to PC Programming

-Programming
+2.0 cr.
 Introduction to PC Programming is designed as a beginning programming course.
 The C++ language is used to teach the programming concepts of selection, iteration, arrays and classes.
 (29.7 Lec.
 Hrs. / 19.8 Lab Hrs.)